RavikantAsoliya/LiteManager/README.md

 ## Installation

-To use the Everything Download Manager, follow these steps:
+To use the LiteManager, follow these steps:

 1. Clone the repository: `git clone https://github.com/RavikantAsoliya/LiteManager.git`
 2. Open the project in your preferred IDE or code editor.